Steps to Endorsement

 Applicants who register will be required to pay a registration fee via PayPal using a credit card, or may select to pay via a check and mail directly to the NMAIMH office.
 A PayPal “account” is not needed to pay with a credit card through PayPal.
 Fees can be found in the table below.

 After Registration you will be assigned a trained, volunteer Endorsement Advisor to support you through the online EASy process.
 This process is used to document the applicant's competencies specific to Infant Mental Health.

 The NMAIMH EASy Users' Guide will be e-mailed to those who have registered for endorsement.
 This guide, along with guidance from the trained, volunteer Endorsement Advisor will support you to develop an effective application.

-Applications may be submitted at any time for endorsement as an Infant Family Associate (Level I) and an Infant Family Specialist (Level II).
+Applications may be submitted at any time for endorsement as an Infant Family Associate (Category I) and an Infant Family Specialist (Category II).

 4. Verification of Competencies

 This step involves a two-level review by endorsed colleagues who are trained to administer the standardized review process.

 Additionally, for Endorsement® as an Infant Mental Health Specialist (Category III) and Infant Mental Health Mentor (Category IV) only, successful completion of a two-part written exam is required.
 Endorsement® Exams are administered each fall and spring for candidates whose applications have been approved.
 Candidates will be notified of exam results within 2 months of the date the exam was completed.